edtankian97/microbiota_sialylation/README.md

 abricate ./genomes_unique/ --db vfdb --csv --minid 70 --mincov 60 > out_70id_60cov.csv
 mv out_70id_60cov.csv ../plots_data/itol/
 ```
+### 4.5.3 Processing of resulted files for iTOL annotation

 Follow the script **itol_notation.ipynb** which is loccated in the path: microbial_sialylation/genomes_download/scripts/jupyter_scripts/
 After this, each dataset created in the script was concatenated with iTol dataset